ebuchman/blog/content/about.md

 I'm also an associate at the [Creative Destruction Lab](https://www.creativedestructionlab.com/people/ethan-buchman/).

-I refer to myself as an Internet BioPhysicist, Sustainability Existentialist, Monetary Localist, and PlainText Evangelist
+I'm [active on twitter], where I refer to myself as an *Internet BioPhysicist, Sustainability Existentialist, Monetary Localist, and PlainText Evangelist*.

-I have a quasi-maintained [CV](https://github.com/ebuchman/resume/blob/master/resume.pdf)
+I have a quasi-maintained [CV](https://github.com/ebuchman/resume/blob/master/resume.pdf).

 I used to blog more, first on [blogspot](http://easythereentropy.blogspot.com/), then on [wordpress](https://easythereentropy.wordpress.com/).
-Now I host my own blog on [github](https://ebuchman.github.io/posts/).
+Now I host this blog on [github](https://ebuchman.github.io/posts/).

+The following books/lectures have had an outsized influence on my life (in order):

+- [The Origin of Consciousness in the Breakdown of the Bicameral Mind] by Julian Jaynes
+- [Out of Your Mind: Essential Listening from the Alan Watts Audio Archives] by Alan Watts
+- [Jitterbug Perfume] by Tom Robbins
+- [The Rainbow and the Worm: The Physics of Organisms] by Mae Wan Ho
+- [Creating Wealth: Growing Local Economies with Local Currencies] by Gwendolyn Hallsmith and Bernard Lietaer

+Some other major early influences include:

+- Philosophy: [Robert Anton Wilson], [Terrence McKenna], [Neal Cassady].
+- Psychology and Religion: [Mircea Eliade] \(I've read most of his books), [Carl Jung], [Jordan Peterson] \(before he got famous -
+[Maps of Meaning] is an incredible synthesis of psychology, religion, and cognitive neuroscience).
+- Media: [Marshall McLuhan], [Marcel Danesi].
+- Economics: [E.F.
+Schumacher], [Jane Jacobs], [Elinor Ostrom], [Nassim Taleb], [Friedrich Hayek].

+These days I'm studying monetary economics, guided largely by the work of [Perry Mehrling] and [George Selgin], though my main influences are the "localists" listed above.

 The following more or less sum me up: